Joalor64GH/Rhythmo-SC/docs/01 - scripting.md

 }
 ```

-Also, if you want to load your custom state from the main menu, navigate to `assets/menuList.txt` and add in your state's name, as well as a main menu asset for it in `assets/images/menu/mainmenu/[name].png`.
+Additionally, if you want to load your custom state from the main menu, navigate to `assets/menuList.txt` and add in your state's name, as well as a main menu asset for it in `assets/images/menu/mainmenu/[name].png`.

+And just in case your script doesn't load or something goes wrong, press `F4` to be sent to `MainMenuState.hx`

 ### Using Imported Scripts
 Script 1: